 Like my father and his father before him, I’ve battled anxiety all my life.
 I learned early how important it is to talk about it.
 It’s taken some time, but I’m finally ready to share my story.Bradley Bezan

 Home and Second Home

 I grew up in Kapuskasing, Ontario.
 Industry town.
 Remote.
 A great place to grow up, but also a tough place to grow up.
 Like most people from Kap, my dad worked at the local mill.
 It was hard work – constant noise, heavy machinery, long hours.
 Over time it wore him down.

 I was brought up to see a lot of potential in people, and I saw it in the kids at Camp Cadanac.
-Many came from the foster care system and low income families.
-Many struggled with behavioral issues, ADHD, anxiety, intellectual and physical disabilities.
+Many came from the foster care system and low-income families.
+Many struggled with behavioural issues, ADHD, anxiety, and intellectual and physical disabilities.
 Many were already highly medicated.
 They were all unique, but they’d all been dealt a rough hand.

 Heroic Through the Struggle